 Unfortunately, the one bite rule places the burden of proof on the victim, making Texas dog bite cases challenging to prove.
 It is important to hire a dog bite lawyer who is experienced in pursuing compensation for animal attacks and who is skilled at digging out the information about the animal that will prove the owner’s liability—a lawyer who understands that the potential long-term damage from a dog attack goes far beyond the initial medical treatment and will go after a full range of economic and non-economic damages in your behalf.

 When you’ve been bitten by a dog in Houston and the surrounding area, you need to hire an attorney who has a history of getting results for clients, and who has developed a successful approach to investigating and proving negligence and damages in order to obtain meaningful recoveries for dog bite victims.
-You’ll find this experience and track record of success from our Houston injury attorneys.
+You’ll find this experience and track record of success from our Houston personal injury attorneys.

 With sixty years of combined experience producing superior results for injured clients, we are a top choice when you need skilled, aggressive, and focused representation in a dog bite or other type of injury accident.